cusisom/Dissertation-Methods/Photogrammetry/ReadMe.md

 1. Open Reality Capture
 2. Under `Workflow` in the ribbon on top should have an icon that says `Folder`, click on this and select the folder that your exported photos are in.
 3. Check to see that the images loaded by observing the image count in the window on the left of the screen
-4. Click on the `Alignment` tab in the ribbon and find the `Align Images` button
+4. Click on the `Alignment` tab in the ribbon and find/click on the `Align Images` button
 	- Wait while the program creates your model

       - *The resulting image can vary in its presentation.
 In any case, it will look like a pixelated model of your specimen.
 If it looks like your specimen in multiple views (i.e., the images didn’t create one cohesive model) you will need to add more photos or begin the process again.
 If the images come together to create what looks like a good rendition of the specimen you can move on.*